kvriet/pneumatics/docs/inflatables-design.md

 ![image showing where to sew buttons together](https://raw.githubusercontent.com/kvriet/pneumatics/main/media/sewing.png){: style="height: 200px; width: auto;" }

 ### Sealing larger areas
 You are normally limited to the 30x30cm printbed of the Sovol for sealing.
 However, you can get around this by using a larger sheet, sealing up to a certain point, moving the material, and then continuing the rest of the sealing pattern in exactly the right spot.
-This is tricky to achieve.
+This is tricky to achieve, so it helps to draw some overlapping squiggly lines to ensure airtightness.
 The diagram below shows you one method of doing this.

 ![image showing how to seal beyond 30x30cm area](https://raw.githubusercontent.com/kvriet/pneumatics/main/media/sealing%20larger.png){: style="height: 200px; width: auto;" }